The Fabled Land of the Khasi People

 You will get an opportunity to live amongst the Khasi people and get to know more about their charming culture.
 Very educated, the Khasi people of Nongriat are almost entirely sustainable and do not depend on modern produce.
 An example of this is the many living root bridges that can be found around the village, which are incredible examples of natural building.
 You may also go for a scenic day hike to nearby secret waterfalls and villages.
 A bonfire can be arranged on winter evenings.

 Day 5 | Nongriat - Mawlynnong

 After an early breakfast, hike back to Cherrapunji and drive to Mawlynnong (3 hours), considered to be Asia’s cleanest village and located at lush foothills overlooking the plains of Bangladesh.
 Enjoy the drive along the deep valleys of Pynursla and visit the sacred groves at Mawphlang.
-Rest of the day at leisure to settle down to the village life and get introduced to the community.
+The rest of the day is at leisure to settle down to the village life and get introduced to the community.
 Your stay will be in a homestay allowing you to interact further with your hosts.

 Day 6 | Mawlynnong

 Go for a short drive to the nearby beautiful picnic spot of Dawki near the border and also visit two secret waterfalls nearby.
 Enjoy a ride in country boats in the clear waters of the Umgnot River.
 The rest of the day will be free at Mawlynnong where you may swim in the village natural pool, interact with the villagers, or visit nearby villages and the local root bridge.
 Sunset can be spent on the skywalk, a high bamboo platform built atop a giant tree where one can see panoramic views of the plains.
 Evening at leisure.